VCSTDN2024/imad5112-assignment-1-LonwaboDakalo-Ramaliwa/README.md

 - **Feature 3**:  Having a picture background instead of a background colour.
 It attracts the user’s attention more easily and is more visually pleasing and engaging compared to an app with a background colour.

-**These features are here to make an amazing experience for the users of the app and allow the app to be an engaging entertainment than another stress factor because of its complex nature**
+These features are here to make an amazing experience for the users of the app and allow the app to be an engaging entertainment than another stress factor because of its complex nature

 ---

-9. References
+9. **References**
 -------------
-## References

 ----
 # **Code Snippet**
 - Garanganga, K., 2025.
 Generation App.
 [Accessed 19 March 2025].